LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 Try/Catch/Finally
 -----------------

 To handle exceptions in C#, we use the **try/catch/finally** construction.
+This functions very similarly to exception handling tooling in other languages.
 When encountering a block of code you expect may result in an exception --- either because you threw the exception, or you are in one of the common causes we outlined on the previous page, the execution of the code should be wrapped in a ``try`` statement.
 If the code runs without an exception being thrown, ] then the program continues its business as usual.
 If, however, the action within the ``try`` block results in an encoutner with